hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes:-April-16-2015.md

 ## Background

-We originally had code laid out like this:
+In the code Reverse Engineering generated inside the OnModelCreating() method in the generated DbContext class we originally had code laid out like this:

             modelBuilder.Entity<Product>(entity =>
             {